youyanggu/covid19_projections/estimating-true-infections.md

 ![True Infections Plot 3](/assets/images/estimate_true_infections_3.png)

-Once we have a reasonable estimate of the true number of newly infected individuals per day, we can use the reported deaths to compute the implied infection fatality rate (IFFR).
+Once we have a reasonable estimate of the true number of newly infected individuals per day, we can use the reported deaths to compute the implied infection fatality rate (IIFR).
 The IIFR for the US was above 1% in March, stabilized at around 0.6% in April-May before decreasing to ~0.25% in July.
 Note that our IIFR estimate does not take into account excess/unreported COVID-19 deaths, so it is likely a lower bound for the true IFR.
 This is further explained [below](#implied-infection-fatality-rate-iifr).

 ## Disclaimers